 The students are introduced to a variety of media, including colored pencils, chalk, oil pastels, watercolor and acrylic paints, and clay.
-One of our art rooms contains digital electric kiln for firing stoneware clay sculpture in the visual arts area.
+One of our art rooms contains a digital electric kiln for firing stoneware clay sculpture in the visual arts area.

-The first through fifth grades receive 45 minutes and kindergarten receives 40 minutes of art instruction each week.
+All grade levels receive 45 minutes of art instruction each week.